 Signs of over mixing: “tunnels” and big holes throughout the bread/muffins, tough, dense final product.
 I took the photo of the final product above to show that there is a moist crumb in the bread, no tunnels, an even outer golden brown crust, and light fluffy texture

-Adapted from the Bob’s Red Mill Cornmeal Cornbread Recipe on the side of the bag.
+Adapted from the Bob’s Red Mill Cornmeal Cornbread Recipe.

 1 cup all purpose flour or whole wheat flour, they are both good in this recipe

 1 tablespoon baking powder, aluminum free always

 1/4 cup melted butter, plus a little for spreading on baking pan

 Add cornmeal, flour, baking powder, and salt into a large bowl, whisk to combine.
 Melt butter for 20 seconds intervals until liquid, in the microwave, or in a pan on the stove until melted.
 Let cool for 2 minutes.

 Whisk the buttermilk, 1 egg, and butter together well.
 Add honey to buttermilk mixture, whisk until combined well.
 Add the buttermilk mixture to the cornmeal mixture and mix using a spatula.
 Do not over mix.
 Just combine until the dry ingredients come together with the wet.
 Leave the batter lumpy, see below.